shakebugs/shake-docs/docs/ios/customer-feedback/silent-reports.md

 If your app user is aware of the silent report being sent, Shake can display a small and non-intrusive message notifying the user that the report was sent.

-To display a small toast after sending the report, follow to below example to change the `SHKShakeReportConfiguration` and use that configuration object when sending your silent report with the `Shake.silentReport` method.
+To display a small toast after sending the report, follow to below example to change the `SHKShakeReportConfiguration` and use that configuration object when sending your silent report with the `Shake.silentReport` method:

 <Tabs groupId="ios" defaultValue="swift" values={[{ label: 'Objective-C', value: 'objectivec'},{ label: 'Swift', value: 'swift'},]}><TabItem value="objectivec">